annikamore11/congressional-district-insights/README.md

 - Select a state and view its members of Congress
 - Finance overview with charts
 - Top contributors and state-level breakdowns
+- Use the backend directory to find fec endpoints

 ## Tech Stack
 - **Frontend:** React (hosted on Vercel)